AlexeyPerestoronin/GeekBrains_lessons/README.md

 Makes significant changes in refactoring of code:
 * creating ThreadSafeContainer-class from base of ThreadSafeList-class
 * creating parallelization logic by unique logical connective of three classes: ParallelExecuror, ParallelizationUnit and ThreadStatus
 * applying designed parallelization logic to RecursiveWalke-class

+# step-12
+Make some improvements for RecursiveWalk-class:
+* added action for directory
+* changed test's cases for action with directory